Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

 \subsection{Objective Functions}

-We incorporate six independent losses for training our Pro-UIGAN, including an intensity similarity loss ($L_{mse}$), an identity similarity loss ($L_{id}$), a mirror symmetry loss ($L_{sys}$), a geometry similarity loss ($L_{h}$), a style loss ($L_{style}$) and a local-global discriminative loss ($L_{adv}^{l}$ and $L_{adv}^{g}$).
+We utilize five loss terms for training our Pro-UIGAN, including an intensity similarity loss ($L_{mse}$), a feature similarity loss ($L_{f}$), a geometry similarity loss ($L_{h}$), a style loss ($L_{style}$), and a local-global discriminative loss ($L_{adv}^{l}$ and $L_{adv}^{g}$).
+We illustrate the purpose of each introduced term in following subsections.